-When working with a computer, people often use multiple applications to accomplish a task, for example checking a dashboard before using a detailed program or checking email before opening a bank statement in a browser.
-In many environments, the relationship between one program and another is not well defined (you might open one program to learn of a situation, which you solve by opening another program and typing or pasting in content).
-Or perhaps a hyperlink is provided or an attachment, which opens a program using a lookup table of which the program is the default for handling a certain file extension.
+When working with computers, people often use multiple applications to accomplish a task.
+For example, a person might check their email before opening a bank statement in a browser.
+In many environments, the relationship between one application and another is not well defined.
+For example, you may open one program to learn of a situation, which is then resolved by opening a different program and typing in content.
 The application framework attempts to solve this problem by creating structured messages that can be sent from one application plug-in to another.

 An application plug-in has a context of the information that it contains.
-You can use this context to invoke an action on another application plug-in that is better suited to handle some of the information discovered in the first application plug-in.
-Well-structured messages facilitate knowing what application plug-in is "right" to handle a situation, and explain in detail what that application plug-in should do.
-This way, rather than finding out that the attachment with the extension ".dat" was not meant for a text editor, but instead for an email client, one application plug-in might instead be able to invoke an action on an application plug-in, which can handle opening of an email for the purpose of forwarding to others (a more specific task than can be explained with filename extensions).
+This context can be used to invoke an action on another application plug-in that is better suited to handle some of the information discovered in the first application plug-in.
+Well-structured messages facilitate the process of determining which application plug-in is best suited to handle a given situation, while also explaining, in detail, what that application plug-in should do.

+This way, rather than finding out that an attachment with the extension ".dat" was not meant for a text editor, but rather for an email client, one application plug-in may be able to invoke an action on an application plugin that is capable of opening of an email.